WAMA (AM)

-WAMA (1550 AM) is a radio station broadcasting a Regional Mexican format.
+WAMA (1550 kHz) is an AM radio station broadcasting a Regional Mexican format.
 Licensed to Tampa, Florida, United States, it serves the Tampa Bay area.
 The station is currently owned by George and Esperanza Arroyo, through licensee Q Broadcasting Corporation.

-The station broadcasts 24 hours a day with an omnidirectional antenna, but at a lower power at night.
+The station broadcasts 24 hours a day with a non-directional antenna, but at a lower power at night.

 Programming

 Until April 2013, most programming on WAMA was provided by ESPN Deportes Radio.
 The station does air one local program, Momento Deportivo ESPN 1550, hosted by Victor Rodriguez.